 FedEx Shipping Issues and Problems

 FedEx is the third largest shipping carrier in the United States and was the first to offer competitive global air freight.
 Since the company’s founding in 1971, they’ve expanded to offer additional services like cold freight, overnight delivery, and international shipping.

 Unfortunately, there are still FedEx shipping issues that affect the company’s productivity and popularity among consumers.
-Here are a few of the biggest:
+Here are two of the biggest:

 FedEx does offer a money-back guarantee for late deliveries, though.
 You can request a refund or credit to your account if they miss their published delivery time by even one minute.

 In an industry where timing is everything, a package that’s even a few hours late can negatively impact several things.
 Unfortunately, sellers have little control over exactly when a package will be delivered.
 The best one can do is use the right eCommerce packaging, apply labels clearly, and drop the box off on time.